grgkemp/ld50/README.md

-# Folklore - Outside the town of Malbork
+# Outside the town of Malbork

 ## Tech